The Dakota Tavern

-The Dakota Tavern is a live music venue and bar in Toronto, Ontario, Canada.
+The Dakota Tavern was a live music venue and bar in Toronto, Ontario, Canada.

 History

-The Dakota opened in 2007.
-It's co-owned by business partners.
-It is located in the Little Italy neighbourhood of Toronto.
+The Dakota opened in December 2006.
+It was co-owned by business partners Shawn Creamer and Shannon Kohlmeier.
+It is located in the Little Portugal neighbourhood of Toronto.

-The bar participates as a venue yearly for North by Northeast.
-The venue also hosts a recurring event on weekends Bluegrass Brunch.
+The bar participated as a venue yearly for North by Northeast.
+The venue also hosts a recurring event on weekends called Bluegrass Brunch.

 In 2020, owners of the bar expressed concerns about rising insurance prices during the COVID-19 pandemic in Toronto and considered closing.

+In October 2024 it was sold to new owners, 1001020185 Ontario Inc., and closed temporarily.
+In March 2025, media reports said that the new owners planned to replace the Dakota with a new business, Mickey Limbos.

 Notable acts

 House band

 The house band for the venue are The Beauties.